ActuallyHappening/YMap/README.md

 ```

 ### TODO:
-- move xcode into a nested project
-	- change build_rust_deps.sh into .nu
-- use CLI to build and run the project through xcode and yap plugin
+- use CLI to build and run the project through xcode and yap plugin -->